AliCebe1986/101205359_COMP3123-exec05/Readme.md

 - Why is `express.Router()` used in Express.js applications, and how does it benefit the code structure?

+- Answer: express.Router() is a built-in method in Express.js that allows you to create modular, mountable route handlers.
+It acts as a mini Express application without all the overhead of starting a new app.
+Benefits: modularity, maintainability, middleware application, reusability

 **7. Error Handling in Express.js**

 - How would you implement error handling in the Express routes to ensure that any issues (such as file not found or server errors) are appropriately handled?
 Provide an example.

+- In Express.js, error handling is implemented using middleware functions that have four arguments: (err, req, res, next).
+You can use these functions to catch and handle errors throughout your application.
 ---

 #### Section C: Bonus